shushcat/rlat/README.md

 # rlat

-This program compares pieces of writing to identify passages that may have influenced one another---that is, whether they are "rlat"-ed 🤦.
+This program compares pieces of writing to identify passages that may have influenced one another---it finds passages, that is to say, that might be "rlat"-ed 🤦.

 Rlat has (or has in development) some features that make it suitable for studies using large corpora that contain many spelling variations:
 - a word stemmer using the [Snowball language](https://snowballstem.org),